Menu

 FIP Presidential Citation

 This award recognises an individual who has shown inspirational, intensive and outstanding dedication and contribution in leading, developing and implementing a significant activity of FIP.
-The citation is only presented on occasions of unusual merit.
+The citation will be reserved for exceptional circumstances.

 Awardees